Cynical Theories, by Helen Pluckrose and James Lindsay, Copyright 2020, Pitchstone Publishing, 352 pages.

 Contrary to the book’s title, which has “Critical” in “Critical Theory” crossed off and replaced with “Cynical”, the authors do not begin their history of these ideas with the Frankfurt School.
 I imagine this was more due to constraints about the word count of the manuscript than an oversight, since James Lindsay focuses attention on the Frankfurt School in many of his other endeavors, and this book isn’t really meant to be a history of philosophy per se.
 However, this omission may leave a reader wondering what the origins of these Postmodern Theoretical (with uppercase T to indicate that it is talking about the Theories espoused by the radical left) ideas are.
 I will not fault the authors this omission.
 I do recommend James Lindsay’s “New Discourses” podcast, though.
 Another great resource is the podcast “Philosophize This!” podcast, which has episodes on the Frankfurt School as well as other thinkers in the same line of thought (e.g. people like Max Weber, Antonio Gramsci, Gilles Deleuze, etc.).

 Instead, the authors begin in the 1960’s when French thinkers like Michel Foucault, Jean-François Lyotard, Jacques Derrida, and Fredric Jameson were ascendant with their Postmodernist ideas.
 The authors call the period from the 1960’s to the late 1980’s the first stage in Postmodernism.
 During this stage, Postmodernism was rife with pessimism, nihilism, and irony.
 The Postmodernist thinkers, disillusioned with Marxism, thought that nothing mattered and there was no way to ever know anything.
-Since all we have in language, and language is not inherently meaningful, then the Postmodern Principle #1 had to be true.
+Since all we have is language, and language is not inherently meaningful, then the Postmodern Principle #1 had to be true.
 All we can say for sure about language is that it was invented and impressed upon the masses by those people who are in power, making all discourse (a favorite word among the Postmodernist ilk) essentially a mechanism by which the powerful control the oppressed.

 In Postmodernist thinking, though, power is seen differently than it was by their Marxist forebears.
-Power, instead of being interpreted in the economic materialism of Marx, is instead practiced in the domain of identity groups: race (man vs woman), race (white vs black), mental health (normal vs insane), orientation (heterosexual vs homosexual), and so on.
+Power, instead of being interpreted in the economic materialism of Marx, is instead practiced in the domain of identity groups: sex (man vs woman), race (white vs black), mental health (normal vs insane), orientation (heterosexual vs homosexual), and so on.
 These binaries, however, are not symmetric: language always holds one as dominant and one as inferior, which then causes people to internalize these asymmetric binaries: the dominant is seen as default and good and the inferior is seen as “other” and in need of treatment (e.g. medical in the case of homosexuality or insanity, political in the case of “inferior” races in the form of colonialism, and so on).

 One of the main ideas to stem from an analysis of this dynamic is that there is no such thing as metanarratives – all-encompassing stories/explanations for human nature and the human condition.
 Those ideas that were thought of as metanarratives – religion, science, rationality, reason, liberalism (in the classical sense rather than the sense used to describe the American left) – were just the narratives of the dominant group (namely heterosexual white men).
 The only reason they are accepted as the best way to obtain knowledge is because they are the tools of the dominant group and they have been forced upon everyone else.